Cleveland Bay: Influence on other breeds

-The Cleveland Bay was used in the creation of the Oldenburg breed, because of its stamina, strength, and jumping ability.
-The breed was also used to create and improve the Holstein and Hanoverian breeds.
-In the late eighteenth century, the Cleveland Bay was used to create the short-lived Yorkshire Coach Horse through crosses with Thoroughbreds.
-These Yorkshires were used mainly to pull mail and passenger coaches, hence their name.
-Called by some the "New Cleveland Bay", foreigners often could not distinguish between the two breeds, and many horses registered as Cleveland Bays in European coach horse studbooks were actually Yorkshire Coach Horses.
-In the nineteenth century, the Cleveland Bay was crossed with French and Belgian draft horses to create the Vladimir Heavy Draft, a Russian breed developed to fill that country's need for a heavy draft breed.
+In the late 18th century, the Cleveland Bay was used to create the Yorkshire Coach Horse by crossing with Thoroughbreds.
+The Cleveland Bay was used in the creation of the Oldenburg breed in Germany, because of its stamina, strength, and jumping ability.
+The breed was also used to create and improve the Holstein and Hanoverian breeds, as well as other German warmbloods, and the Selle Français in France.
+In the 19th century, the Cleveland Bay was also crossed with the Clydesdale, Percheron, and Suffolk Punch breeds to create the foundation stock for the Vladimir Heavy Draft, a new draught breed developed by Russia to fill that country's need for a heavy draught breed.
+The Vladimir Heavy Draft was officially recognized as its own breed in 1946.